We exist to better the the community around us.

 - Cooperation with the city on issues of neighborhood planning, improvements, code enforcement and other services.

-- Management of quarterly meetings.
+- Management of monthly or quarterly meetings.

 - Participation in community events such as the National Neighborhood Night Out and the Fall Fest neighborhood party.